 A Well-Balanced Diet

-Believe it or not, certain types of hair loss can be attributed to your diet.
+Not getting the nutrients you need can lead to hair loss.
 "Poor nutrition can cause malabsorption as well as inflammation in the body, which can disrupt the growth cycle of the hair.
 Inflammation does not allow the cells to repair completely which results in a weakening of the cells.
 When this reparative process does not occur, it causes cell damage which results in hair loss," cautions Green.

 Keep in mind, that stress can also be a leading factor in hair loss.
 Working to create a low-stress lifestyle can be a powerful tool in promoting hair growth.
 Practice yoga, meditate, or enjoy a relaxing bath.
 Hydration levels also have a major impact on overall health and wellness, drink plenty of water.